Dinosaur reproduction: Sexual dimorphism

 Research and modern day birds suggest that dinosaurs had various methods of acquiring mates, ranging from biological traits such as sexual dimorphism, to mating displays such as dancing.
 Some dinosaurs, like Ornithomimids, had feathered arms resembling wings but their bodies were too heavy for flight.
 These wings were potentially used in mating displays, like some birds plumage does today.
 Older studies also suggest that dinosaurs like the Lambeosaurus may have used their specialized hollow horn structures to create vocalizations specific to mating.
 Both male and female fossils have been found, indicating these horn structures were not specific to one gender but these specialized hollow horns could have been brightly colored in order to distinguish males from females of the same species.
-Stegosaurus fossils have potential sexual dimorphism in the shape of their back plates, with males having rounder and wider back plates while female's have taller more diamond shaped back plates.
+Hesperosaurus fossils have potential sexual dimorphism in the shape of their back plates, with males having rounder and wider back plates while female's have taller more diamond shaped back plates.
 These plates may have displayed colors and been a sign of health in males, while female's plates acted as defense, like a cow's horns.